mvolkmann/blog/src/gleam.md

 It runs on Beam, the Erlang virtual machine.
 Gleam programs can be compiled to Erlang or JavaScript.

+Gleam was created by <a href="https://lpil.uk" target="_blank">Louis Pilford</a>
+who currently resides in London.

 Gleam has a syntax that is inspired by Elm, OCaml, and Rust.
-Like OCaml, Gleam has strong type inference, making it unnecessary to specify types.
+Like OCaml, Gleam has strong type inference, using the Hindley Milner type system, making it unnecessary to specify types.

 Gleam includes a compiler (implemented in Rust), build tool, package manager,